Al-Tazkiyah (Inner-Self Purification) – Essential for Success

 This is a heart soothing and culminating verse.
 I believe every Muslim should, on a daily basis, hold a silent, personal, hearty, self-accountability meeting with Allah, morning and evening, to share the concern of Allah that this verse speaks of.
 Muslims should make this verse a daily practiced sunnah.

-One must understand that thikru Allah is not just about moving the lips and the tongue with the praises of Allah with an absent mind and heart.
-Thikru Allah is that beautiful feeling and deep satisfaction produced when a person conducts thikr with complete concentration of one’s heart and mind.
+One must understand that thikrul Allah is not just about moving the lips and the tongue with the praises of Allah with an absent mind and heart.
+Thikru Allah is a beautiful feeling and deep satisfaction produced when a person conducts thikr with a complete concentration of one’s heart and mind.

 Trust is certainly a minimum requirement for having a successful business.
-Tazkiyah, however, is the foundation not only of trust, but also goodness and honest relations.
+Tazkiyah, however, is the foundation not only of trust but also benevolent and honest relations.
 Thikru Allah is the cornerstone for loving Allah and practicing the virtues and traits of His attributes.
 Thikru Allah clears away all corruption and mischief and this is truly the gateway to prosperity.

-Furthermore, Allah told us in a hadith qudsi (words of inspiration from Allah, expressed by the mind and tongue of Prophet Muhammad (PBUH):
+Furthermore, prophet Muhammad told us in a hadith Qudsi (words of inspiration from Allah, expressed by the mind and tongue of Prophet Muhammad (PBUH):